Hexrays/SXSW-2016_Notes/Desiging Happiness/readme.md

 Surprise

-Creat an experience that focuses on parts of the brain that delight
+Create an experience that focuses on parts of the brain that delight

 Transcend a mundane life **bold assumption**